release-engineering/redhat-repository-validator/README.md

 #### How to change configuration ?

-Logging configuration can be changed in `wolf-validator-logback.xml` file, default logger output is console and file log.txt, located in workspace subdirectory.
+Logging configuration can be changed in `redhat-repository-validator-logback.xml` file, default logger output is console and file log.txt, located in workspace subdirectory.
-Tool configuration can be changed in `wolf-validator-config.xml` file and it contains some examples already.
+Tool configuration can be changed in `redhat-repository-validator-config.xml` file and it contains some examples already.

 #### How to add whitelist/filter ?